davepinch/pinchy.cc/collections/_how-to/include-html-files-in-jekyll.md

 ```
 {% endraw %}

-For detailed information, see [Includes](https://jekyllrb.com/docs/includes/) in the official docs.
+For detailed information, see [Includes](https://jekyllrb.com/docs/includes/) in the Jekyll docs.
 For an example, refer to the [source code of this posting](https://github.com/davepinch/pinchy.cc/blob/master/collections/_how-to/include-html-files-in-jekyll.md), which uses the include tag to show the Creative Commons license information.

 {% include cc0.html %}